What is Inside Sales?

 Inside sales reps often need to make multiple touches with the same prospect before they can have a meaningful conversation and consider it a qualified lead.
 There is a fine line between being persistent and annoying, and an inside sales rep should be able to read and gauge the situation.

-Because of the multiple touches and the quantity of prospects an inside sales rep might be handling, recording steps taken and results are extremely important.
+Because of the multiple touches and the number of prospects an inside sales rep might be handling, recording steps taken and results are extremely important.
 When a qualified lead is handed off to an outside sales team member, he or she should be receiving a detailed lead sheet with the relevant history and detailed information about the prospects business needs.

 Follow-through and follow-up are essential to inside sales success.
 The sales cycle for complex B2B sales is long and usually involves multiple decision makers who are busy with internal operations.
 Even when they are interested and can be considered a solid lead, it’s up to the inside sales rep to follow through and keep the process moving.